-Various industries around the world have shifted their focuses to personalization and customization —catering to the human factor.
-While the concept of being able to optimize every environment at such a granular scale and meet the needs of every individual is still very much farfetched (at least for the foreseeable future), the idea of increasing human input to optimize an environment is not.
+Various industries around the world have shifted their focus to personalization and customization —catering to the human factor.
+The concept of optimizing every environment at a granular scale and meet the needs of every individual is still very much farfetched —at least for the foreseeable future.
+The idea of increasing human input to optimize an environment is not.
 From my perspective, a key ingredient to creating a “total facility” is the human factor.

 BuildingIQ’s technology has always been built on a proactive approach —identifying mechanical anomalies before they develop into bigger problems, guiding changes within a building to save energy before it is wasted, and so on.
 The development of Internet of Things (IoT) technology opens the gates to being proactive about the human factor of a building, or in other words curating more data points to be used as an input for advanced modeling.
 Data points that span throughout a day and from different locations of a building, essentially turn tenants/occupants into the ultimate building sensor.
 Building out the comfort model to be paired with the operational model and the thermal model of a building creates endless possibilities.

 With this new data, it would be possible to eventually discover correlations between certain user feedback and weather events.
 Let’s say it’s a stormy day.
 Using the weather forecast, the BuildingIQ platform can keep the building within its temperature comfort band.
 However, what if it could be taken a step further?
 Using deep analysis, the platform might be able to discover that the comfort band preferences are different on stormy days because occupants tend to dress in thicker clothing — something that may only be discovered through data points provided by occupants.